Kidney Cancer Treatmetn symptoms of kidney cancer

 • Size and location of tumor – Via imaging (CT, MRI)

-• Overall growth rate of a tracked tumor over time
+• The overall growth rate of a tracked tumor over time

-Biologic based therapies such as NK Cell Therapy also known as Immunotherapy, are a new type of kidney cancer treatment that is designed to increase our body’s own defense mechanisms to fight cancer. mRNA technology and Biologic therapies can use autologous materials (made by the patients body) or allogenic materials (cultured inside laboratory) to target, restore and boost the immune systems function.
+Biologic-based therapies, such as NK Cell Therapy, also known as Immunotherapy, are a new type of kidney cancer treatment designed to enhance the body’s defense mechanisms to fight cancer. mRNA technology and Biological therapies can use autologous materials (generated by the patient’s body) or allogeneic materials (cultured in a laboratory) to target, restore, and enhance immune function.
 It can be used to:

-• Containing the cancer from spreading to other areas in the body
+• Containing renal carcinoma & cancer from spreading to other areas in the body

 • Slowing down or stopping the growth and development of existing cancer cells